-Effective for taxable years beginning on or after January 1, 2005 [AB 115 (Klehs), Chapter 691, Statutes of 2005], the Corporate Tax Law conforms to the Internal Revenue Code (IRC) Section 179 expensing provisions to the same extent under the Personal Income Tax Law.
+The Corporation Tax Law conforms to the Internal Revenue Code Section 179 expensing provisions as of January 1, 2009, to the same extent under the Personal Income Tax Law.
 That is, a corporate taxpayer with a sufficiently small amount of annual investment is able to elect to deduct up to \$25,000 of the cost of qualifying property placed in service for the taxable year in lieu of the current law "additional first-year depreciation" of up to \$2,000.
 The \$25,000 amount is reduced (but not below zero) by the amount by which the cost of qualifying property placed in service during the taxable year exceeds \$200,000.
-Prior to AB 115, only S corporations (see Section 11 of this Chapter) were permitted an IRC Section 179 deduction under the California tax law.

 For the taxable year beginning before January 1, 2014, state law allows taxpayers doing business in certain economic incentive areas such as Enterprise Zones (EZs), Local Agency Military Base Recovery Areas (LAMBRAs), and Targeted Tax Areas (TTAs) to treat the cost of qualified property as an expense in the year the property is placed in service in the area.
-Current law (AB 93 and SB 90 (Stats.
-2013, Ch.69 and 70)) repealed the economic incentive areas and added a new employment credit.
-The new credit is discussed in the credits section below.
+Current law (AB 93 and SB 90 (Committee on Budget), Chapters 69 and 70, Statues of 2013) repealed the economic incentive areas and added a new employment credit.
+(See Section 14 of this chapter.)